 The benefits are enormous for your overall ad results and most importantly your advertising ROI.

-Given the importance of CTR in this post, I will layout the most important tips that will help you increase your CTR while running your ad campaigns.
+Given the importance of CTR in this post, I will lay out the most important tips that will help you increase your CTR while running your ad campaigns.

 But first, let’s look at what is advertising Click through rate.

-What is advertising click through rate (CTR)
+What is advertising click-through rate (CTR)

-Click-through rate (CTR) is an important online advertising indicator which shows the percentage of people that click on your ads.
+Click-through rate (CTR) is an important online advertising indicator that shows the percentage of people that click on your ads.
 This indicator is used by ad networks to determine how valuable your ads are to the viewers.

 It shows if your ads are attractive and if those ads are attracting visitors to your website.
-Also, it helps boost other metrics such as advertising cost and (CPC and CPM).
+Also, it helps boost other metrics such as advertising cost and (CPC, and CPM).

-In this post, you will learn all you need to boost your CTR while advertising on Adstargets, Google ads and Facebook.
+In this post, you will learn all you need to boost your CTR while advertising on Adstargets, Google ads, and Facebook.

 #1.
 Understand who your Target Audience